 Ventilation is an important factor to consider while choosing your next crate.
 Certain breeds of dogs struggle more to get airflow due to their genetics.
 So, ventilation panels are paramount to ensure your dog gets enough air, especially if they have separation anxiety and may feel stress while crated.

-Choose canvas or wire crates like the MidWest Homes for Pets Double Door iCrate Dog Crate with ample ventilation.
-Compared to plastic or wood crates, canvas, and wire versions offer plentiful panels for fresh air to circulate.
+Choose canvas or wire crates with ample ventilation, like the Diggs Revol Dog Crate and the MidWest Homes for Pets Double Door iCrate Dog Crate.
+Compared to plastic or wood crates, canvas and wire versions offer plentiful panels for fresh air to circulate.

 Comfort